Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 ## Dashboard Design
 Below are the following pages detailed for the Streamlit App User Interface which consist of 5 pages:

 * Page 1 - Introduction
 * Page 2 - Correlation Study
 * Page 3 - Hypothesis
 * Page 4 - Machine Learning Model
-* Page 5 - Prediction
+* Page 5 - Diabetes Prediction

 ##### Page 1: Introduction
 * This page summarises the business case